-When you see a few live ants around your plants, it may not be a big deal if there are no nest or trailing paths of them leading to and fro.
-But if a couple of ants lead to a trail of ants that lead to a hill?
+When you see a few live ants around your plants, it may not be a big deal if you don’t see a nest or a line of ants going back and forth.
+But if a couple of ants lead to a trail of ants that leads to a hill?
 You’ve got a bit of trouble on your hands.

 Is it all bad?

 Surprisingly, ants in the garden aren’t always a bad thing.
-As much as they attract sap-sucking insects, they also are a natural form of pest control.
+Although they attract sap-sucking insects, they also are a natural form of pest control.
 They eat the young or the eggs of some pest species and even have a knack for disturbing them while feeding.
-And because of their tunneling and their nests built underground, ants help aerate the soil in your garden by making it easier for nutrients, oxygen, and water to move through and reach the roots of your plants.
+Also, because of how ants tunnel and build nests underground, they help aerate the soil in your garden by making it easier for nutrients, oxygen, and water to move through and reach the roots of your plants.

-The unfortunate part is that you’ll have to weigh the benefits against the drawbacks.
-If you don’t have any plants in your garden that are prone to sap-sucking insects and the species of ant that’s made their home will not hurt you, it may be worth it to let a small colony live.
-(Some gardeners even purposefully introduce ants to their garden environment.)
-But there’s always the risk of that small colony becoming too large.
-You may be better off removing them as soon as you see them.
+The unfortunate part of all this is that you’ll have to weigh the benefits against the drawbacks.
+If you don’t have any plants in your garden that are prone to sap-sucking insects, and if the species of ant that’s made its home there will not hurt you, it may be worth it to let a small colony live.
+Some gardeners even purposefully introduce ants to their garden environment for the reasons mentioned earlier.
+But there’s always the risk of a small colony becoming too large, so you might be better off removing it as soon as you see it.

 Here are a handful of natural solutions you can try:

 - Sprinkle ground cinnamon or cayenne pepper in your garden.
-If you notice only a few ants, you can put some of these ground spices near your plants to help deter them from making a home.
-This is more a natural method of prevention than removal.
+If you notice only a few ants, you can put some of these ground spices near your plants to help deter the ants from making a home there.
+This is more of a natural method of prevention than removal.

 - Spray diluted Epsom salt on the ants.
 Although there are a few ways Epsom salts can be used, the most consistent method is diluting Epsom salt with water and spraying it directly onto the ants.

 - Put artificial sweetener near the ants.
 Although this method isn’t conclusive, some say this trick works for getting rid of an ant infestation.
-And, if it’s your last-ditch attempt before switching to a chemical-related solution, it may be worth a try.
+If it’s your last-ditch attempt before switching to a chemical solution, it may be worth a try.